RalucaVidrasc/WineClassifier/README.md

     - P(w𝑘) --> the prior probability of class k

 +  The accuracy of the classifier for each of the presented cases was displayed in order to observe the most suitable number of PCA components and the best train-test ratio.
 The overall accuracy values are generally low, which may be due to the unstructured distribution of the data in the dataset, as there are not enough training examples for each considered class.

-+  For an even more concise analysis of this dataset, we have also smoothed the accuracy , under the same conditions, for each individual class.
-Specifically, we only calculated the accuracy for one class out of the 6 we had available.
+Then, the accuracy was calculated per class.

 +  The correlation matrix shows how strongly pairs of variables are correlated.
 Values close to 1 or -1 indicate a strong positive or negative correlation and values close to 0 indicate no correlation.